clemenbe/COLSim/README.md

 We created three .py files to use as librairies : **_calcul_tools, draw_** and **_potential_fields_**

 ### main_program
-This is the most up-to-date version of the simulator and includes the following key components:
+This is the most up-to-date version of the simulator and allows to runned a simualtion with fictive USV that the user can choose to initialise.
+It includes the following key components:

 - [ ] **SimulationRunner** : Initializes all objects and constants for the simulation like **Ship**, **Whale**, repulsive force, etc.
 - [ ] **Simulation** : Runs the whole simulation in a for loop, depended on the number of steps chosen.
 It accepts the sea_objects vector which includes different objects of **SeaObject**, **Ship**, **Whale**, **Island** classes, and calls each of them's *move* and *draw* in each matplotlib iteration.